e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Liveness is a derived property, and resolution is transitive.** A widget is live iff its port's feed chain — walked through wires and exports across *all* levels, not just the local assembly — terminates in a root slot, *and* that slot is currently unclaimed by a device (§12.3 exclusivity).
-There is no per-port "GUI-controlled" marking anywhere: the export chain is the marking, written by the one author entitled to write it (a component's ports become GUI-commandable exactly when the assemblies above surface them).
-The switch between "driven by its own panel" and "driven by an external provider" is therefore automatic — at build time by wiring archetype (a scripted `World` wires a scenario component into the same faces the interactive `World` exports to root), at run time by device claim state.
+**Liveness is a derived property, and resolution is transitive.** A widget is live iff its port's feed chain — walked through wires and exports across *all* levels, not just the local assembly — terminates in a root slot, *and* that slot is unclaimed in the run's frozen surface partition (§12.3 exclusivity).
+Under the roster freeze, liveness is a static fact of the run: baked once, with the port resolution, when the run starts — never consulted against mutable claim state at render.
+There is no per-port
+"GUI-controlled" marking anywhere: the export chain is the marking, written by the one author entitled to write it (a component's ports become GUI-commandable exactly when the assemblies above surface them).
+The switch between "driven by its own panel" and "driven by an external provider" is therefore automatic — at build time by wiring archetype (a scripted `World` wires a scenario component into the same faces the interactive `World` exports to root), at run start by roster claim state.
 Rejected: nominally-connected ports with a GUI *override* channel — a second write path that breaks the pure-function-of-drained-batches frame semantics, needs a parallel trace and replay mechanism, and cannot resolve the producer conflict (either a dead widget